openedx/openedx-events/docs/how-tos/use-the-event-bus-to-broadcast-and-consume-events.rst

    pip install edx-event-bus-redis

 .. note:: There are currently two community-supported concrete implementations of the Open edX Events Bus, Redis (`event-bus-redis`_) and Kafka (`event-bus-kafka`_).
 Redis is the default plugin for the Open edX Event Bus, but you can also use Kafka depending on your requirements.
-If none of these implementations meet your needs, you can implement your own plugin by following the :doc:`../how-tos/add-new-event-bus-concrete-implementation` documentation.
+If none of these implementations meet your needs, you can implement your own plugin by following the :ref:`Add New Implementation of the Event Bus` documentation.

 Step 2: Configure the Event Bus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In :doc:`../reference/event-bus-configurations`, you can find the available configurations for the event bus that are used to set up the event bus in the Open edX platform.
+In :ref:`Event Bus Configuration`, you can find the available configurations for the event bus that are used to set up the event bus in the Open edX platform.

 In both the producing and consuming services, you need to configure the event bus.
 This includes setting up the :term:`event types <Event Type>`, :term:`topics <Topic>`, and other configurations for the :term:`Event Bus` to work with.
 In this step, you should configure the producer and consumer classes for the event bus implementation you are using: